 Your little one is a bit over 8 ½ inches in length now, measuring from crown to rump and will weigh just over a pound by the end of the week.
+Your baby is about the size of a grapefruit this week as opposed to the size of a coconut in week 22.
 Your baby is still quite thin, but will become more and more plumper, as he or she accumulates fat under the skin.

 As fat increases, your baby’s face is really starting to fill out.
 Your baby will be kept warm by this brown fat later on after birth.
 The skin still hangs loosely at this point, which gives your baby a wrinkled appearance.